 Trinity is a method for efficient and robust de novo reconstruction of transcriptomes from RNA-Seq data.
-Trinity combines three independent software modules:
+Trinity combines four independent software modules:

 The basic usage of Trinity is:

 $ Trinity --seqType [fa|fq] --max_memory <maximum_memory> --left input_reads_pair_1.[fa|fq] --right input_reads_pair_2.[fa|fq] [options]